cujarrett/learning-aws/aws-certified-solutions-architect–associate/databases.md

 - Aurora

 ### RDS Multi-AZ (Multiple Availability Zone)
 Multi-AZ allows you to have an exact copy of your production database in another Availability Zone.
-AWS handles the replicatoon for you, so when your production database is written to, this write will automatically be synchronized to the stand by database.
+AWS handles the replication for you, so when your production database is written to, this write will automatically be synchronized to the stand by database.

 In the event of planned database maintenance, DB instance failure, or an Availability Zone failure, Amazon RDS will automatically failover to the standby so that database operations can resume quickly without administrative intervention.